 My advice to other young people… Go for it!
 Try to say yes as often as possible, because this strategy has opened up so many opportunities for me

-I joined the panel because… I wanted to make a difference to young people’s mental health.
-I’ve been a strong supporter of YoungMinds for many years and when the opportunity arose to apply for the youth panel
+I joined the YoungMinds Youth Panel as I wanted to make a difference to young people’s mental health.
+I’ve been a strong supporter of YoungMinds for many years and when the opportunity arose to apply for the youth panel; I jumped at the chance.
+YoungMinds does amazing work and I am looking forward to enhancing their work which, in turn, will ensure a better mental health system for Children and Young People.

 My advice to other young people… Don’t let anyone tell you that you cannot do something.
 Nothing is ever fixed, and with courage, determination and resolve, you can always make a quantifiable change